Rubjerg Knude Lighthouse

 The actual canvas art does not have the copyright watermark ©️ teresabernardart.com.

-One summer, my husband, Robert, and I loaded up the kids and headed off for an adventure on the Outer Banks to discover the lighthouses we’d heard so much about.
-We were living in Virginia at the time, while Robert was serving in the military and was only two hours away from the OBX (Outer Banks).
-Currituck Lighthouse was our first stop and the favorite of all the lighthouses we visited that fun-filled weekend.
-We were excited to discover that visitors can climb its 220 steps to the top and look at the spectacular view.
-We’ve been back to this lighthouse several times since that first trip, and we always enjoy seeing it again.
-This painting of the Currituck Beach Lighthouse depicts the fun time we had on that trip.
+One summer, my husband Robert and I loaded up the kids and headed off for an adventure on the Outer Banks (OBX) to discover the lighthouses we’d heard so much about.
+We were living in Virginia at the time, while Robert was serving in the military and was stationed just two hours away from the OBX.

 “Hi, can’t say enough about your work and enjoyed your seascapes.
 I live on the coast in Nova Scotia and paint with oils as well.
 Lighthouses are my favorite subject.” — Rex, Nova Scotia, Canada